-High performing people have one thing in common: they are extremely focussed in what they do and how they do it.
+High performing professionals have one thing in common: they are extremely focused on what they do and how they do it.

-One of the biggest issues that prevents effective performance is busyness, flitting here and there trying to achieve too many things and accomplishing little.
+One of the biggest issues that prevent effective performance is busyness, flitting here and there trying to achieve too many things and accomplishing little.

 Many believe that by firing enough bullets toward the target, the likelihood of a direct hit is increased.
 The problem with this shotgun method is that it squanders precious limited resources and it assumes the shooter has the correct target in their sights.
 In most practical situations neither assumption is true.

 What IS true, however, is that levels of performance are directly related to first, being clear on what you are trying to achieve, and second, concentrating on the FEW critical tasks or objectives that will get you 80% there.